AlexMercedCoder/ComponentZoo/readme.md

 1. Pass the initial state to super() in the constructor (defaults to an empty object)
 2. define a render function that returns your template string

+-   Override the postRender(state, props) function which will run after every render

 # ChainElement

 ## Creating a component